Table of contents

 Example: For a SaaS tool like ContentStudio, touchpoints might include:

 Data-driven insights help businesses understand where users drop off and what encourages them to move forward.
-Using analytics tools, heatmaps, and customer feedback can highlight areas for improvement.
+Using marketing attribution software, funnel data, and customer feedback can show which touchpoints influence conversions and where the journey needs improvement.

 Each stage requires a different approach to keep customers engaged.
 The right message at the right time can turn interest into action.